TangMonk/rails_admin_baidu_map/README.md

 - `default_latitude` - the latitude to center the map shown on if the latitude is blank.
 Defaults to 116.404 , the latitude of Ivano-Frankivsk, Ukraine
 - `default_longitude` - the longitude used if the longitude is blank.
 Defaults to 24.7111, the longitude of Ivano-Frankivsk, Ukraine.

-## Issues

-1. When load BaiduMap async and invoke the callback, chrome will throw an error: `Uncaught TypeError: Cannot read property 'rv' of undefined`

 ## License

 Licensed under the MIT license.